nasdda/FastTyper/README.md

 # FastTyper
-Program for speeding through typing speed tests
+Program for speeding through typing tests

 Capture specific part of the screen and enter the duration of the test.
 Then simply press start and the program would start in 3 seconds.